brunofontes/pdshell/README.md

--t,    --time,                  time for every session in minutes [default:25 minutes] -d,    --delay,                 delay between sessions in minutes (short break) [default: 5 minutes] -ld,   --long-delay,            delay between set of sessions in minutes (long break) [default: 30 minutes] -m,    --music,                 enable the music
+-t,    --time,                  time for every session in minutes [default:25 minutes] -d,    --delay,                 delay between sessions in minutes (short break) [default: 5 minutes] -ld,   --long-delay,            delay between set of sessions in minutes (long break) [default: 30 minutes] -n,                             total sessions [default:4] -f,                             figlet on

--nm,   --no-music,              disalbe the music
+-m,    --music,                 enable the music [default] -nm,   --no-music,              disable the music
--n,                             total sessions [default:4] -f,                             figlet on
--s,    --song,                  choose a mp3 file or a folder of mp3s to play during each session
+-s,    --song,                  path to mp3 or folder of mp3s to play during each session [default: ~/Music]

 -c,    --config,                read an alternative config file -nc,   --no-config,             ignore the default config file
+       --edit-config,           edit the config file with your $EDITOR

 -sc,   --start-cmd,             *bash command that will run at the start of a pomodoro -ec,   --end-cmd,               *bash command that will run at the end of a pomodoro